AymanButmah/Springboot-EmplyeeFinder/README.md

 # Springboot-EmplyeeFinder

-The website support the following features:
+This website support the following features:

           1. View for Employees information that allows the user to:
              a.
 Show all employees names associated with their titles, departments and salaries.
              b.
 Allow search for an employee based on: userId.